riccox/meilisearch-ui/README.md

 ## Quick start

+> [!WARNING]
-> ⚠️ This app have not achieved responsive design totally, so mind that only use this app on desktop to gain better experience.
+> This app have not achieved responsive design totally, so mind that only use this app on desktop to gain better experience.

 ### CORS settings